All Collections

 In the above video, you will learn how to create a warehouse location.
 Soon, after setting up other locations, you can transfer and sort contents in iCat so that you will know where they are when it comes time to deliver, clean, or dispose of them.

 This is the primary function of iCat - tracking contents in your facilities.
-In order to do this, it is important that you set up some locations in iCat.
-This includes naming and creating fixed locations in your warehouse such as staging areas, restoration room, and a disposal area.
+To do this, you must set up some locations in iCat.
+This includes naming and creating fixed locations in your warehouse, such as staging areas, restoration rooms, and disposal areas.

-By default, iCat comes with three locations — Dispose, which are where items that are disposed of go, LOS ("Left on site"), which is where large items or immovable items that are not brought to the warehouse go, and Subcontractor, which are items that you recommend be sent to a subcontractor.
+By default, iCat comes with three locations — Dispose, which is where items that are disposed of go; LOS ("Left on-site"), which is where large items or immovable items that are not brought to the warehouse go; and Subcontractor, which are items that you recommend be sent to a subcontractor.

-Follow the steps below to begin setting up your warehouse starting with the location at the top of the hierarchy tree - Your Main Warehouse - and then followed by the other fixed locations such as Staging Area, Receiving Bay, Disposal Room, or whatever you may want to setup.
+Follow the steps below to begin setting up your warehouse, starting with the location at the top of the hierarchy tree - Your Main Warehouse - and then followed by the other fixed warehouse locations such as Staging Area, Receiving Bay, Disposal Room, or whatever you want to set up.

-When naming your locations, think about names and terms familiar with your team - after all, they will be using the production view to complete transfers or find contents.
+When naming your locations, think about names and terms familiar to your team - after all, they will use the production view to complete transfers or find contents.

 2. Set Up a Child Warehouse Location, which will be nested under the Main Warehouse Location.